JamesABaker/complexity_in_pymol/readme.md

 ### Running the script
 #### Overview
 Move the pdb file into the complexity_in_pymol/pymol/ directory and then run `bash runme.sh` in a terminal from the complexity_in_pymol/pymol/ folder.
-In Pymol, navigate to the complexity_in_pymol/pymol/ and after loading the structure enter `run bfactors.py` and then `loadBfacts`.
+In Pymol, navigate to the complexity_in_pymol/pymol/ and after loading the structure enter `run bfactors.py` and then `complexb YOURSTRUCTURENAME`.

 #### Step by step instructions
  1. Move the pdb file you wish to work on into the pymol directory.
-For example in a terminal:
-`mv Downloads/1a91.pdb Downloads/complexity_in_pymol/pymol/1a91.pdb`
+For exampl"maximum=4"ds/complexity_in_pymol/pymol/1a91.pdb`
  2. In a terminal, navigate to the pymol folder.
 For example:
  `cd Downloads/complexity_in_pymol/pymol`
  3. In a terminal, run the `runme.sh`.
 This runs a series of commands in order and manages and logs the various input and output files.
 For example: